abdoibrahim1337/Student-Affairs/README.md

 # Student affairs Website
+This project is a Student Affairs management system designed for university use.
+It allows users to manage student information efficiently through a web interface with various functionalities.

 ## Features

 - **Add New Student**: Users can add new students to the system.
 The student information includes ID, name, date of birth, GPA, gender, level, status (active/inactive), department, email, and mobile number.